anu-sha/Game-api/README.md

     - Method: GET
     - Parameters: None
     - Returns: RankForms
     - Description: Returns all users and their number of wins (unordered).
+      The ranking criteria used is the win ratio - games won/games played

  - **get_game_history**
     - Path: 'game/history/{urlsafe_game_key'